All about sewing machine needles!

 Note that the jean needle is also particularly suitable for sewing faux leather.

-There are also other types of needles like super stretch, microtex, leather, double needles... that might be the subject of a next article 😊
+There are other types of needles like super stretch, microtex, leather, double needles... that might be the subject of a future article 😊

 When should you change the needle?

-You got it, you change your needle often depending on your sewing project; that is to say the type of fabric used and its thickness.
+You understand, you change your needle often depending on your sewing project; that is, the type of fabric used and its thickness.

 When should you replace your needle?